Whatzit Board Game, How to Solve Rebus Puzzles

 Summary

-For this review, we give Whazzit 5 out of 10 stars.
+For this review, we give Whatzit 5 out of 10 stars.
 On the whole it just wasn’t the greatest game to play.
 It was much more enjoyable to just draw cards and come up with the solutions.

 In that case it’s an excellent activity for teachers and students.
 Or to just wile away some time with family or friends.
-Just to have so many Rebus puzzles at hand, Whazzit is worth checking out.
+Just to have so many Rebus puzzles at hand, Whatzit is worth checking out.

 Whatzit Board Game, How to Solve Rebus Puzzles brought to you by: David M.